Raptors rally from down 16 to crush Nets

 Fred VanVleet scored 22 of his 29 points after halftime as the Toronto Raptors rallied from a 16-point deficit and continued their domination over the Brooklyn Nets with a 121-102 victory on Saturday night in New York.
 The Raptors beat the Nets for the 17th time in the past 18 meetings with the one loss being a one-point overtime defeat in December 2018.

-VanVleet shot 11 of 19 and tied a season best with five 3-pointers after shooting 3 of 16 and missing 10 of 11 3-point tries in Thursday's 84-78 loss at Miami.
-He also tied a season best with 11 assists.
-Kyle Lowry shook off a 6-of-19 shooting night and added 20 of his 26 points after halftime.
+VanVleet shot 11 of 19 and tied a season-best with five 3-pointers after shooting 3 of 16 and missing 10 of 11 3-point tries in Thursday's 84-78 loss at Miami.
+He also tied a season-best with 11 assists.
+Kyle Lowry shook off a 6-for-19 shooting night and added 20 of his 26 points after halftime.

 Serge Ibaka posted 21 and 12 rebounds as the Raptors shot 45.4 percent and outscored the Nets 85-50 in the final 27:38.
 Spencer Dinwiddie scored 23 points for the Nets, whose losing streak reached a season-high five games.
 The Nets also dropped to 12-11 without Kyrie Irving (right shoulder impingement), who before the game acknowledged he might need surgery on a shoulder that also has some bursitis.